BonsaiDotDotDot/the-goodbye-oracle/README.md

-# The Goodbye Oracle\n\nData releases for the Buy or Goodbye ecosystem.
+# The Goodbye Oracle

+Data releases for the Buy or Goodbye ecosystem.
 No source code.